 We also noticed that the most affluent consumers – but not only – are putting wellbeing at the very top of their priority list in the quest for a healthier way of living.

 What is the biggest priority for Belmond right now as we move towards post-pandemic recovery?

 There are many priorities!
 Firstly, I think all players in the hospitality/travel industry now have the greatest responsibility to shape the future of travel as we are on this slow path to recovery.
 For us at Belmond, it’s about perpetuating the legendary art of travel in a relevant and contemporary way.
 One of our priorities is to further develop our local expertise to offer our guests genuine incomparable experiences rooted in the local/regional culture.

 From a product point of view, train travel is seeing a resurgence especially across Europe.
 People are taking the time to travel.
 It’s not only about the destination; it’s also about the journey.
 We will be announcing a couple of exciting developments for some of our legendary trains in the coming months.

 What trends are shaping the luxury experience industry?

-What brands do you most admire for their communications and marketing initiatives and why?
+What brand do you most admire for their comms / marketing initiatives and why?